nuveo/cv-test/README.md

 As an extra help, use the following checklist to verify if everything is ok:

 - [ ] Downloaded all the test files using the [link](https://drive.google.com/file/d/1LhH_5ULfyrobD60SZqIfoI56eV3HuDNI/view?usp=sharing).
-- [ ] Create a suitable solution using scripts, open-source libraries, own-code solutions, etc. Consider we follow your instructions to run your code and look the outcome.
+- [ ] Create a suitable solution using scripts, open-source libraries, own-code solutions, etc. **Consider we follow your instructions to run your code and look the outcome.**
 - [ ] Choose at least two tests to be solved.
 If the candidate is thrilled to solve them all it is ok too :smile:.
-- [ ] Make commentaries or auxiliary documentation files (e.g. README files) to assist the interpretation of your solutions.
+- [ ] Make commentaries or auxiliary documentation files (e.g. README files) to assist the interpretation of your solutions. **Remember:** we love to read your comments and explanations! :heart_eyes:
-- [ ] Save the resulting code, scripts, etc on separated folders with complies with the same name as the input dataset (just to help us :+1:)
+- [ ] Save the resulting code, scripts, documentatiion, etc on separated folders with complies with the same name as the input dataset (just to help us :+1:)
 - [ ] Prepare the commits on the separated branch using the naming standard: `first + last name`.
 - [ ] Submit the PR! (fingers crossed :blush:)